jeyu54217/Notes/Web/Server/Django/DRF.md

-# Generic Views in Django Rest Framework (DRF)
+# Generic Views

-## Introduction
 - Built-in DRF views that provide ready-to-use implementations for common API patterns, designed to simplify the process of building API endpoints, reducing the amount of code developers need to write.

 ## Core Features
+- **CRUD Operations:**
-### 1. **CRUD Operations:** Generic views offer straightforward implementations for creating, retrieving, updating, and deleting objects in RESTful APIs.
+- Generic views offer straightforward implementations for creating, retrieving, updating, and deleting objects in RESTful APIs.
+- **Serialization:**
-### 2. **Serialization:** Automatically handles serialization and deserialization of data using the specified serializer class. (don't have to manually convert data to JSON or parse JSON data.)
+- Automatically handles serialization and deserialization of data using the specified serializer class. (don't have to manually convert data to JSON or parse JSON data.)
+- **Permission Handling:**
-### 3. **Permission Handling:** Supports integration with DRF's permissions system, allowing for easy configuration of access controls for each view.
+- Supports integration with DRF's permissions system, allowing for easy configuration of access controls for each view.

 ## Commonly Used Generic Views
 ### **CreateAPIView**